Input enhancement (computer science): In trees

 Creating data structures to more efficiently search through data is also a form of input enhancement.
 Placing data into a tree to store and search through inputs is another popular technique.
 Trees are used throughout computer science and many different types of trees – binary search trees, AVL trees, red–black trees, and 2–3 trees to name just a small few – have been developed to properly store, access, and manipulate data while maintaining their structure.
 Trees are a principal data structure for dictionary implementation.

 The benefits of putting data in a tree are great, especially if the data is being manipulated or repeatedly searched through.
-Binary search trees are the most simplest, yet most common type of tree for this implementation.
+Binary search trees are the simplest and most common type of tree for this implementation.
 The insertion, deletion, and searching of items in a tree are all worst case O(n), but are most often executed in O(log n).
 This makes the repeated searching of elements even quicker for large inputs.
 There are many different types of binary search trees that work more efficiently and even self-balance upon addition and removal of items, like the AVL tree which has a worst case O(log n) for all searching, inserting, and deletion.

 Taking the time to put the inputted data into such a structure will have great speed-ups for repeated searching of elements, as opposed to searching through the data that hasn't enhanced.